CDHP/HSA Insurance Options

 For state and higher education employees, if you enroll in the CDHP/HSA, the state will put money into your HSA: $250/individual and $500/family.
 If your coverage begins on or after September 2 through December 31, 2022, the state contribution is not available.

 Local government and local education employees should check with your agency benefits coordinator to see if your agency will provide funding for your HSA.

-A health savings account (HSA) is a tax-exempt account that individuals can use to pay or save money for qualified medical expenses on a tax-free basis.
-For 2021, our HSA is administered by Optum Bank (Optum Financial).
+A health savings account is a tax-exempt account individuals can use to pay or save money for qualified medical expenses on a tax-free basis.
+Our HSA is administered by Optum Financial.
 The money in the account earns interest and when it reaches $1,000 you can invest it.

 The money you save in the HSA (both yours and applicable state or local agency contributions) rolls over each year and collects interest.
 You don't lose it at the end of the year.

 You can use money in the account to pay your deductible, qualified medical, vision and dental expenses and to save for retirement.

 The money is yours!
 You take the HSA with you if you leave or retire.